ldijkman/Hey_Electra/README.md

 https://jsfiddle.net/luberth/ow3zceyn/show/

-Needs a countdown, turn light off in ??? minutes (only if lightstart ON was button or webbutton)
+Needs a countdown, turn light off in ??? minutes (Only if lightstart ON was from button or webbutton)

 <img src="https://github.com/ldijkman/Hey_Electra/blob/main/mdns_relais_webpage.png" width="100%" heigth="100%">